theandrew168/autocert/README.md

 # autocert
-Automatic TLS cert acquisition and renewal for Python web apps
+Automatic TLS cert issuance and renewal for Python web apps

 ## Overview
 Autocert is a package for automatically obtaining and renewing TLS certificates from [Let's Encrypt](https://letsencrypt.org/) using the [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) protocol.